fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 Float16, Float32, and Float64 are encoded as IEEE 754 half, single, and
 double precisions respectively.

-The half precision are often usefull for things where only a few signficant digits are needed such as normals.
-The inernal representation of them will ofen be single percsions (4 bytes) in mermoyr but they can reduced to 2 bytes when encoded on the wire.
+The half precision are often useful for things where only a few significant digits are needed such as normals.
+The internal representation of them will often be single precession (4 bytes) in memory but they can reduced to 2 bytes when encoded on the wire.

 Note there is an example decode for a single precision float at